Sikatram/computer-science/python.md

 Where in other programming languages in the indentation in code in for readability only, the indentation in Python is very important.

-Python uses indentation a block of code.
+Python uses indentation to indicate a block of code.

 ```python
 if 5 > 2: